FrankYFTang/FrankYungFongTangArt/ARTS12/README.md

 * [Self-Evaluation](Project2SelfEvaluation.pdf)
 * [All Images of Making The Work](https://photos.app.goo.gl/qo5whrMp1i14XZSp8)
 ### Feedback From Classmates:
+* **From CC**: "
+  * Did the project activate the space and make the viewer look at the entire composition, or not?
+    * Yes, I actually want to look at the whole composition.
+I like that the background has these stripes that draw me in to the person that's front and center.
+The dark contrast of the binoculars has that as the focal point and everything else spreads out from there.
+The title at the bottom is framed to make it distinct and clean, as well.
+  * Did the project effectively use the visual charcteristics of a monochromatic color scheme to move the viewer through the space?
+    * This design piece runs through the whole spectrum of monochrome color scheme.
+The hair, clothing, and shading around the face and hands help frame the person in the center.
+The binoculars are a very focal element, highlighting how reading the news makes us more aware and curious of the world around us.
+The lighter tones in the lenses, hands, face, and hair help shape the person and objects as distinct and recognizable.
+There was clearly a lot of effort put into this!"
 ## Project Three
 ### Instruction from the professor: